-These pages provide specific information about common causes of dementia, along with more general information.
-It does not replace any advice given by doctors, nurses or pharmacists, but aims to give background information which we hope you find helpful.
+These pages provide information about the most common causes of dementia, symptoms, diagnosis, treatments and support.
+There are pages on genetics, reducing your risk and information for children too.
+Our information does not replace any advice given by doctors, nurses or pharmacists, but aims to give background information which we hope you find helpful.

 Dementia is not something that just happens to everyone as they get older.
 It is caused by different illnesses.